Presbury-Wamae/book-review-cli/README.md

 BOOK REVIEW CLI

 Your personal command-line book tracker and review system

 OVERVIEW

 The Book Review CLI is a command-line application that allows users to:

 Add and manage books

 Write and view reviews for books

 Register readers and track their activity

 Get insights like total reviews and average rating per book

 Built using Python and SQLAlchemy, this tool is ideal for bootcamp projects, personal tracking, or CLI-based apps.

 🛠 FEATURES

 Add, view, and delete books

 Add reviews to books

 View all reviews for a selected book

 Register readers

 View all reviews by a specific reader

 View book insights: number of reviews and average rating

 PROJECT STRUCTURE
-bash
-Copy
-Edit

 book-review-cli/

 ├── alembic/ 					# Alembic migration scripts

 ├── db.py 					# SQLAlchemy session and engine setup

 ├── main.py 					# CLI entry point and logic

 ├── models.py 				# SQLAlchemy models (Book, Reader, Review)

  ├── README.md 				# You're here!

 SETUP INSTRUCTIONS

 Clone the repo

-bash
-Copy
-Edit
-git clone <your-repo-url>
+ git clone

 cd book-review-cli

 Create and activate a virtual environment

-bash
-Copy
-Edit
-python3 -m venv venv
+python3  -m  venv  virtual

 source venv/bin/activate

 Install dependencies

-bash
-Copy
-Edit
 pip install -r requirements.txt

 Run Alembic migrations

-bash
-Copy
-Edit
  alembic upgrade head

 Run the app

-bash
-Copy
-Edit
  python main.py

 USAGE GUIDE

 Once the app is running, you’ll see a menu like:

-markdown
-Copy
-Edit
-==== Book Review CLI ====
+markdown Copy Edit ==== Book Review CLI ====

-1. Add a new book
+Add a new book

-2. View all books
+View all books

-3. Delete a book
+Delete a book

-4. Add a review
+Add a review

-5. View reviews for a book
+View reviews for a book

-6. Register a reader
+Register a reader

-7. View reader's reviews
+View reader's reviews

-8. Book insights
+Book insights

-9. Exit
-Follow the prompts to interact with the database.
+Exit Follow the prompts to interact with the database.

 TECHNOLOGIES USED

 Python 3

 SQLAlchemy ORM

 SQLite (default DB)

 Alembic (migrations)

 INSIGHTS FEATURE

 This feature provides:

+Adding a new book

+Viewing all books

+Deleting a specific book

+Registering a new reader

+Viewing all reviews a reader has made

+Adding a review to a book

+Viewing reviews for a book

 Number of reviews per book

 Average rating per book

 Perfect for understanding how books are performing among readers.

 FUTURE IMPROVEMENTS

 Add CLI-based search for books

 Filter reviews by rating

 Export data to CSV or JSON

 Add login system for readers

 AUTHOR

 Project built by Presbury Wamae

 A student at Moringa School, passionate about web dev and game design